 4. Half-empty paint cans

 We painted our basement years ago and kept the half-empty cans of paint, thinking we’d need it for touch-ups.
-But it turns out we’re just not the kind of people who do random touch-ups.
+But it turned out we’re just not the kind of people who do random touch-ups.

 Instead, I took a photo of each can, so we’d have the name of the color.
-Then I followed instructions from Lowe’s and mixed the leftover paint with cat litter, let the whole weird mixture dry, and set it out with the garbage.
+Then I followed paint disposal instructions from Lowe’s and mixed the leftover paint with cat litter, let the whole weird mixture dry, and set it out with the garbage.

 5. Appliance manuals